The Bankrate promise

 You like combining cards

-You may redeem cash rewards for travel
+You want to redeem cash rewards for travel

 Should you get the Wells Fargo Active Cash?